Skip to content

 Problem: After restarting the server, performance drops until the cache warms up.

-Cause: Memory cache is lost when the process restarts.
+Cause: The memory backend lives in process and is lost when the process restarts.

-Fix: For production, use Redis cache (TINA4_CACHE_BACKEND=redis).
-It persists across server restarts.
-Or implement a cache warmup script that pre-populates with frequently accessed data.
+Fix: For production, use the Redis backend (TINA4_CACHE_BACKEND=redis).
+It survives restarts and is shared across instances.
+Or write a warmup script that pre-populates frequently accessed keys.

 Problem: You updated a product's price in the database, but the API still returns the old price.

-Cause: The cache still has the old data and has not expired yet.
+Cause: The cache still holds the old value and has not expired.

-Fix: Always invalidate or update the cache when you modify the underlying data.
-Use Tina4.cache_delete("product:#{product_id}") after an update, or use write-through caching to update the cache with the new value.
+Fix: Invalidate or update the cache when you change the underlying data.
+Use Tina4.cache_delete("product:#{product_id}") after an update, or write through with the new value.
+For a single live read, pass no_cache: true to the query.

 Problem: Two different queries return the same cached data.

 Cause: Your cache keys are not specific enough.
-Using "products" as a key for both the full list and a filtered list causes collisions.
+Using "products" for both the full list and a filtered list causes collisions.

-Fix: Include all relevant parameters in the cache key: "products:category:Electronics:page:1:limit:20".
-Or use an MD5 hash of the parameters.
+Fix: Include every relevant parameter in the key: "products:category:Electronics:page:1:limit:20".
+Or hash the parameters with MD5.

 Problem: Caching makes certain requests slower, not faster.

 Cause: The cached object is very large.
-Serializing and deserializing it takes more time than re-computing it.
+Serializing and deserializing it costs more than recomputing it.

 Fix: Only cache data that is expensive to compute.
-If the original operation takes 5ms and cache serialization takes 10ms, caching is counterproductive.
-Profile before and after to verify the improvement.
+If the original operation takes 5ms and cache serialization takes 10ms, caching hurts.
+Profile before and after to confirm the win.

 Sponsored with 🩵 by Code InfinityCode Infinity